 This should be your first point of call before even taking any caffeine content or any energy-boosting drug.

-Sometimes, you might find it hard to point out why you are tired, especially in the morning after sleeping for a minimum of six hours.
+Sometimes, you might find it hard to pinpoint why you are tired, especially in the morning after sleeping for a minimum of six hours.
 This is why visiting your doctor is a must.
 The challenge you might be facing might be persistent tiredness, leading you to sleep during active hours, which might be caused by unexplained pain, fever, and headaches.

-2. Balance Diet
+2. Balance diet

 Having a balanced diet in your system is a booster to your energy level.
-It is therefore highly important to follow a healthy, balanced diet that will boost energy levels.
+It is, therefore, highly important to follow a healthy, balanced diet that will boost energy levels.

 To achieve this, get enough nutrients by eating whole, fresh foods from various food groups, with unrefined carbs that consist of protein for sustained energy levels.
 Ensure you consume plenty of fiber and anti-inflammatory foods.